GAchuzia/groupProject-SYSC3303/README.txt

 Yousef Hammad: Worked on Elevator and ElevatorSubsystem.

 Iteration 4:
 Saja Fawagreh: Updated the sequence and class diagrams, as well as the state machines for the Elevator Subsystem and Scheduler Subsystem, and the README.txt.

 Javeria Sohail: Updated the sequence and class diagrams, as well as the state machines for the Elevator Subsystem and Scheduler Subsystem, and the README.txt.

 Grant Achuzia:
-Matteo Golin:
+Matteo Golin: Implemented the scheduler algorithm for responding to elevator shutdowns, and helped in the random fault activation within the Elevator class.

 Yousef Hammad: Updated the Elevator and the ElevatorState class

 === Setup Instructions ===